Fact-checked

 Fibroesophagogastroduodenoscopy

-FGDS is the main method of diagnosing Barrett's esophagus.
-Cylindrical epithelium (Barrett's epithelium) in the case of FGD has the appearance of a velvet-like (velvet) mucosa of red color, which distally imperceptibly passes into the usual mucous membrane of the proximal part of the stomach, and proximally into squamous epithelium of the esophagus of pink color.
-In 90% of patients, diaphragmatic hernia is also determined, and in all - the phenomenon of esophagitis of different degrees of severity.
+FGDS is the main diagnostic method for Barrett's esophagus.
+The cylindrical epithelium (Barrett's epithelium) during FGDS has the appearance of a velvet-like red mucous membrane, which distally imperceptibly passes into the normal mucous membrane of the proximal stomach, and proximally into the squamous epithelium of the esophagus of pink color.
+In 90% of patients, a diaphragmatic hernia is also determined, and in all - symptoms of esophagitis of varying severity.

-To confirm the diagnosis of Barrett's esophagus, histological examination of biopsies of the esophagus mucosa is performed.
-Barrett's esophagus is possible if at least one of the multiple biopsy specimens reveals a cylindrical epithelium, regardless of the extent of its location.
-Biopsy specimens should be taken from four quadrants starting in the gastroesophageal junction and proximally every 1-2 cm.
+To confirm the diagnosis of Barrett's esophagus, a histological examination of biopsies of the esophageal mucosa is performed.
+Barrett's esophagus is possible if at least one of the multiple biopsies reveals columnar epithelium, regardless of the extent of its location.
+Biopsies should be taken from four quadrants, starting at the gastroesophageal junction and proximally every 1-2 cm.

-The specialized cylindrical epithelium has a villous surface and crypts lined with slime-prismatic and goblet cells.
-Goblet cells contain acidic mucin (a mixture of sialomucins and sulphomucins).
-The prismatic cells are located between the goblets and resemble colonocytes.
-Detecting also enteroendocrine cells that produce glucagon, cholecystokinin, secretin, neurotensin, serotonin, penkreatic polypeptide, somatostatin).
+The specialized columnar epithelium has a villous surface and crypts lined with mucus-secreting prismatic and goblet cells.
+Goblet cells contain acidic mucin (a mixture of sialomucins and sulfomucins).
+Prismatic cells are located between the goblet cells and resemble colonocytes.
+Enteroendocrine cells producing glucagon, cholecystokinin, secretin, neurotensin, serotonin, pencreatic polypeptide, somatostatin are also found.

-Chromaesophagoscopy is based on the fact that examination of the esophagus is performed after preliminary introduction into the esophagus of toluidine blue, indigo carmine or methylene blue.
-These dyes stain the metaplastic mucosa and leave the normal sections of the mucosa of the esophagus uncolored.
+Chromoesophagoscopic examination is based on the fact that the esophagus is examined after preliminary introduction of toluidine blue, indigo carmine or methylene blue into the esophagus.
+These dyes stain the metaplastic mucous membrane and leave normal areas of the esophageal mucous membrane unstained.

-Ezofagomanometry reveals a decrease in pressure in the lower esophageal sphincter.
-24-hour intraosophageal pH monitoring reveals a prolonged decrease in the intrasophageal pH.
+Esophagomanometry reveals a decrease in pressure in the lower esophageal sphincter.
+24-hour intraesophageal pH monitoring reveals a prolonged decrease in intraesophageal pH.

-To confirm the diagnosis of Barrett's esophagus, a radioisotope scan with technetium-99 tons is performed.
-The degree of accumulation of the isotope correlates with the prevalence of the cylindrical epithelium.
+To confirm the diagnosis of Barrett's esophagus, radioisotope scanning with technetium-99t is performed.
+The degree of accumulation of the isotope correlates with the prevalence of columnar epithelium.

 What do need to examine?